enggen/Web-Crawler/README.md

 # Web-Crawler
-web crawler written in python.
+Web crawler written in python.
-Gathers all the web pages links which could be use for web analytics or website sitemap.
+Crawles all the web pages links which could be use for web analytics or website sitemap.